Register

 Quantity

 Join President Cristle Collins Judd for a celebratory reception in honor of graduating students in the scenic backyard garden of the President's House.
 Enjoy the company of your loved ones, fellow graduating students, esteemed faculty, and staff on the evening before Commencement.
 Light bites and refreshments will be served.
-Registration is required.
+Guests attending the Family Celebratory Reception at the President’s House on Thursday, May 8 can park in any lot on campus.
+The parking lots closest to the President’s House are: Andrews Parking Lot, Morrill Parking Lot, and Marshall Field Parking Lot.
+Please email events@sarahlawrence.edu if you need special accommodations.

 Category